 Eating leftovers is the easiest way to avoid food waste & make the most of the money you’ve already spent.
 Just eat the food!

 2. Cooking dinner

 Yep, you get a big pat on the back just for cooking dinner!
 When you cook instead of dining out, you reduce a lot of packaging waste.
 You’re also able to cook with ingredients with minimal or no packaging.

 Plus, homemade meals often cost a fraction of food from a restaurant.

 Meal planning is a huge help, too!

-If you feel like what you’re currently doing isn’t quite working, check out the free meal planning template in my ebook The Well-Stocked Pantry.
+If you feel like what you’re currently doing isn’t quite working, check out our free meal planning template!

 3. Stick to your grocery list

 Imagine only buying exactly what you need at the store, and not the extra things that catch your eye (I’m talking 100% to you, Trader Joe’s Dark Chocolate Peanut Butter Cups).
 This is a great habit to live more sustainably and frugally!

 P.S.
 My free printable pantry staples list above makes it easy to know what to keep on hand at all times!
 Lots of people use it as their weekly grocery list.